-Separate from a griddle, a grill has distinctively raised ridges, which leave beautiful "grill marks" on anything you cook.
+A grill has distinctively raised ridges which leave "grill marks" on anything you cook.
 As with outdoor barbecues, indoor grills are great for hamburgers, steaks, chops, sandwiches, and all kinds of vegetables.
 The grill ridges also keep cooked food separated from its grease, which reduces the overall fat content of the food.
 Additionally, most grills include a recessed area that collects fat during the cooking process.

 Grill and Griddle Appliances

-Small contact grill/griddles are typically designed for cooking one or two sandwiches (or other foods in the press-style of cooking).
-Large contact grill/griddles often cook press-style, or they can fold flat to create two face-up cooking surfaces.
-These also usually include reversible plates for both grill and griddle cooking, and some even have waffle plates for making waffles.
+Small contact grill/griddles are typically designed for cooking one or two sandwiches (or other press-style foods) at a time.
+Large contact grill/griddles can cook press-style, or they can fold flat to create two face-up cooking surfaces.
+These also usually include reversible plates for both grill and griddle cooking, and some even feature waffle plates for making waffles.

 Choose your cooking surface or appliance based on the available space in your kitchen and the kind of cooking you do most.
 For instance, a stovetop grill or griddle conveniently stores in a drawer or tall cabinet, which can easily be pulled out whenever you need a large surface (like when cooking for a large and hungry group).

-Most often, it makes the most sense to get a reversible grill/griddle to get twice the versatility in one piece.
-If you need the cooking space of a stovetop grill/griddle, but don't want to tie up the stovetop for big meals, you're in the market for a classic electric grill/griddle.
+If, however, you need the cooking space of a stovetop grill/griddle, but don't want to tie up the stovetop for big meals, then a classic electric grill/griddle makes the most sense.
 Plus, simple versions are lightweight enough to move in and out of storage.

 When you commonly cook for one or two people, a small contact grill/griddle is perfect.
 These can stay on your countertop but are small enough to stash in a cabinet or drawer.
-A large contact grill/griddle is the ultimate in versatility, but it's a sizable countertop appliance that will most likely stay parked on the counter.
+A large contact grill/griddle is the ultimate in versatility, but it's a sizable countertop appliance that will most likely stay parked there.